chronos-tachyon/roxy/configuration.md

 specifies the local filesystem directory out of which static content is served.
 See [`"global.maxCacheSize"`](#field-globalmaxcachesize) and [`"global.maxComputeDigestSize"`](#field-globalmaxcomputedigestsize) for configuration options.

-The `"fs"` type does _not_ support disabling of automatically-generated directory indexes, and only supports index files with the exact name `index.html`.
+NB: The `"fs"` type does _not_ support disabling of automatically-generated directory indexes, and only supports index files with the exact name `index.html`.

 The `"target"` field is required for `"type": "http"` and `"type": "grpc"`, and is forbidden for other types.
 It specifies the "target spec", i.e. how to connect to the hosts being reverse proxied.
 See [the "Target specs" heading](#target-specs).

 The `"tls"` field is optional for `"type": "http"` and `"type": "grpc"`, and is forbidden for other types.
-The syntax is explored below, under [the "TLS client configuration" heading](#tls-client-configuration).
+The syntax is explored later in this document, under [the "TLS client configuration" heading](#tls-client-configuration).

 A simple target for static file serving might look like this: